seblucas/www-blog/content/en/oss/calibre-opds-php-server.md

 On the OPDS client side I mainly tested with FBReader Mantano Reader and Aldiko on Android (these 3 also ask for user/password if you have protected your COPS catalog).
 I also used [Ibis Reader](http://ibisreader.com/) with success but there is no support for password.
 Other users have reported COPS working with Stanza, Megareader, Shubook and Bluefire.

+As I already said, I had never coded in PHP before so I'm not proud at all about the code quality.
+I'll probably start it again in the future ;).

 ## Features

 *	HTML5 / CSS3 interface with responsive design.